open-simulation-platform/open-simulation-platform.github.io/cse-core/logging.md

 </simulators>
 ```

-The simulators to be logged must be enclosed in a <simulators> tag, and each signal must specify its name in separate <variable> tags under each <simulator>.
-Leaving out any <variable> tags on a <simulator> will lead to all variables for that simulator being logged.
+The simulators to be logged must be enclosed in a `<simulators>` tag, and each signal must specify its name in separate `<variable>` tags under each `<simulator>`.
+Leaving out any `<variable>` tags on a `<simulator>` will lead to all variables for that simulator being logged.
 As aforementioned this could results in a large amount of data to be saved.
 It helps to reduce the logged data by the optional attribute `decimationFactor` if not every sample data is required.
 Leaving out a simulator from the configuration will disable logging for that simulator.
-The log is written in CSV format only, there is currently no support for binary or other log formats.
+The log is written in .csv format only, there is currently no support for binary or other log formats.